thoughtbot/maybe_haskell/release/maybe_haskell.md

 And thus ends our discussion of monads.
 This also ends our discussion of `Maybe`.
-You've now seen the type itself and three of Haskell's most important abstractions which make its use convenient while still remaining explicit and safe.
+You've now seen the type itself and three of Haskell's most important abstractions, which make its use convenient while still remaining explicit and safe.
 To highlight the point that these abstractions (`Functor`, `Applicative`, and `Monad`) are *interfaces* shared by many types, the next and final section will briefly show a few other useful types that also have these three